jngaravitoc/bfe-scan/README.md

 # Basis Field Expansions Explorer
-BFEE is a python package specialized in analyzing snapshots from N-body simulations using Basis Field Expansions (BFE).
+BFEE is a python package specialized in analyzing snapshots from N-body simulations using Basis Function Expansions (BFE).

 # Features:
   - Compute BFE expansion from a collection of snapshots